marcojakob/lernblog-2/content/posts/routing.md

 date = "2019-10-01"
 pinned = false
 draft = false
-img = "/img/nodejs.png"
+image = "/img/nodejs.png"
 +++
 ## Routing
 Routing defines the way in which the client requests are handled by the application endpoints.
 ### Implementation of routing in Node.js:
 There are two ways to implement routing in node.js which are listed below:
-* Routing with Express
+### Routing with Express

 __Express.js has an “app” object corresponding to HTTP.
 We define the routes by using the methods of this “app” object.
 This app object specifies a callback function, which is called when a request is received.
 We have different methods in app object for a different type of request.__
 > will talk about express in comming posts.

-* Without using Framework
+### Without using Framework

 ```js
 const http = require('http');
 const fs = require('fs');